shavak/getdata-project/CodeBook.md

-## Code Book
+# Code Book
 This document is intended to be read in conjuction with the code book present in the original data set.

+## Content
-The table written to uci_har_avgs.txt contains the following columns:
+The data frame written to uci_har_avgs.txt contains the following columns:

 * Subject: an integer in the range 1-30 identifying the volunteer.

 * Activity: one of "WALKING", "WALKING_UPSTAIRS", "WALKING_DOWNSTAIRS", "SITTING", "STANDING", "LAYING"; identifying the activity that the volunteer performed whilst being observed.

-* The means of each of the following variables as described in the documentation of the original data set:
+* The mean of each of the following variables as described in the documentation of the original data set:

 tBodyAcc-mean()-X
 tBodyAcc-mean()-Y